-James was appointed as the Managing Director of Komatsu Australia Corporate Finance in 2017.
+James was appointed Managing Director of Komatsu Australia Corporate Finance in 2017.

-He first joined Komatsu Finance in January 2009 as General Manager, Business Development and served as Chief Credit and Compliance officer and Company Secretary prior to his current appointment.
-James has almost 20 years' experience in banking and structured asset finance with Commonwealth Bank and National Australia Bank.
-James has been an active member of AELA since 2010 as well as being a member of the Equipment Finance Council of AFIA since its inception.
-James has a Bachelor of Economics (Accounting and Finance), was formerly a member of the Australian CPAs, and is a member of the Australian Institute of Company Directors.
+He first joined Komatsu Finance in January 2009 as General Manager, Business Development and served as Chief Credit and Compliance Officer and Company Secretary prior to his current role.
+James has almost 20 years’ experience in banking and structured asset finance, including with the Commonwealth Bank and National Australia Bank.

-Cameron Poolman is the CEO of OnDeck Australia.
+Cameron is the CEO of OnDeck Australia.
 Since 2008, OnDeck has originated more than US$8 billion in loans to over 80,000 small businesses across the USA, Canada and Australia.
-Prior to launching OnDeck in Australia he was the founding CEO of GraysOnline, one of Australia’s largest eCommerce groups.
-He grew the company to over $500 million in online sales.
-Before this Cameron worked as an Engineer and Production Manager at Eveready Australia from 1991-1996.
-Cameron holds a Bachelor of Engineering (Mechanical) from The University of Sydney and a Masters of Business (Marketing) from UTS.
+Prior to launching OnDeck in Australia, he was the founding CEO of GraysOnline, one of Australia’s largest eCommerce groups, growing the company to over $500 million in online sales.
+Before this, Cameron worked as an engineer and production manager at Eveready Australia.

 This Constitution is to be construed with reference to the provisions of the Corporations Act (as defined below) and, subject to clause 1.2, terms used in the Constitution will have the same meanings as in that statute.